 Once you are done with the above steps, you can follow step one again to measure the time value in getting a ping acknowledgment from the default gateway, just to check if your internet speed has gone up or not.

-If you are also aware of the other Windows tweaks which can help us to speed up internet using CMD or some other way, let us know in the comments below.
+If you are also aware of the other Windows tweaks which can help us to speed up internet using cmd commands or some other way, let us know in the comments below.